-- (c) If the bill or joint resolution requires a second or subsequent revision, such information as is required to draft the revision must be submitted to the Legislative Counsel before the 15th calendar day following delivery of the original introductory copy of the bill or joint resolution.
+- (b) If a bill or joint resolution requires revision after the introductory copy has been delivered, such information as is required to draft the revision must be submitted to the Legislative Counsel before the 10th calendar day following delivery of the introductory copy of the bill or joint resolution.
+The revised bill or joint resolution may only be introduced on or before: - (1) The 15th calendar day following delivery of the original introductory copy of the bill or joint resolution; or - (2) The last day for introduction of the bill or joint resolution as required by paragraph (e), → whichever is earlier. - (c) If the bill or joint resolution requires a second or subsequent revision, such information as is required to draft the revision must be submitted to the Legislative Counsel before the 15th calendar day following delivery of the original introductory copy of the bill or joint resolution.
 A bill or joint resolution revised pursuant to this paragraph may only be introduced on or before: - (1) The 20th calendar day following delivery of the original introductory copy of the bill or joint resolution; or

-- (2) The last day for introduction of the bill or joint resolution as required by paragraph (d), which the bill or joint resolution may be introduced.
+(2) The last day for introduction of the bill or joint 1 resolution as required by paragraph (e), 2 3